 The UK loves Indian food – and while many people will say that you can’t beat the authentic cuisine you actually try on the streets of New Delhi itself, it’s safe to say that the culinary creations from out East always seem to go down a treat in the West.
-There seems to be an unlimited number of flavour combinations and recipes out there – is there anyone who can seriously say that they have tried everything off the menu?
+There seems to be an unlimited number of flavor combinations and recipes out there – is there anyone who can seriously say that they have tried everything off the menu?

 Maybe not – and there’s actually more to Indian food than many people will likely imagine.
 Do you know where some of the most popular dishes originated?
 What are some interesting facts about Indian food which might just whet your appetite for more?
-Let’s take a closer look and find out.
+Let’s take a closer look at some fun facts about Indian food.

-While there are plenty of staple ingredients in many Indian dishes – such as chilli and potatoes – they actually originated elsewhere in the world.
+While there are plenty of staple ingredients in many Indian dishes – such as chili and potatoes – they actually originated elsewhere in the world.
 Potatoes, in particular, only ever made their way to India via Portugal.

 Similarly, naan – the popular traditional bread served with Indian cuisine – is actually Persian.
 It’s intriguing to see which bits and pieces were brought into the cuisine from elsewhere in the world!

-There’s a specific theory based around Indian food which claims that the cuisine should always play to six different types of flavour and sensation.
+There’s a specific theory based around Indian food which claims that the cuisine should always play to six different types of flavor and sensation.
 Specifically, Indian cuisine is thought to be sour, spicy, salty, sweet, astringent, and bitter.
 In fact, the best dishes are thought to balance all six in careful measure!